onewhit/onewhit.github.io/readme.todo.md

 - [x] Make the border move to the bottom on mobile screens
 - [x] Get mobile menu to hide and re-show with button
 - [x] 2023-02-06 - Create a build script to easily build and copy the dist folder
-- [x] 2023-02-06 - Maxe titles line up on mobile sidebar open - NOT GOING TO DO
+- [x] 2023-02-06 - Make titles line up on mobile sidebar open - NOT GOING TO DO
 - [x] 2023-02-06 - Add die roller option to select D setting
 - [x] Fix width issue when the context is really long in the details - should not change the sidebar size (static sidebar size on non-mobile?)